PostgreSQL

 We merge changes to tables with primary keys into the corresponding tables in your destination:

-- An INSERT in the source table generates a new row in the destination.
+INSERTin the source table generates a new row in the destination. - An

 Tables without a primary key

-We handle changes to tables without a primary key in the following ways:
+For the Query-Based method without capture deletes, we handle changes to tables without a primary key as follows:

-- An INSERT in the source generates a new row in the destination.
+INSERTin the source generates a new row in the destination. - An

-- An UPDATE in the source generates a new row in the destination and leaves the old version of that row in the destination untouched.
-As a result, one record in your source database may have several corresponding rows in your destination.
+UPDATEin the source generates a new row in the destination and leaves the old version of that row in the destination untouched.
+As a result, one record in your source database may have several corresponding rows in your destination. - (For Query-Based sync with capturing deletes enabled) Fivetran matches rows in the destination using

 For logical replication, we can track deletes if the table's replica identity is set to FULL or INDEX.
 Otherwise, we can only track inserts.
 Learn more in the Deleted Rows section.